 Following the training program, a seven-country scoping study produced profiles of ASGM sectors in the Latin America and Caribbean region to inform partnerships and initiatives on environmentally and socially responsible practices.

 This project increased Guyana’s human capital by strengthening local capabilities in natural resource governance.
-Through curricula development and course delivery, CIRDI promoted technical skills upgrading specifically related to greener and sustainable mining practices among the local labor force in Guyana.
+Through curricula development and course delivery, CIRDI promoted technical skills upgrading specifically related to greener and sustainable mining practices among the local labour force in Guyana.

 A detailed needs assessment provided important background and baseline data used to develop training sessions that reached a total of 44 trainees from the Guyana Geology and Mines Commission (GGMC), related agencies and several NGOs.
 A more intensive 5-day training program improved the capacity of 26 government officers to engage with and improve practices of miners.